-Top 5 Ways to Manage Your Time Efficiently:
+Top 5 Ways to Manage Your Time Effectively

-- Think big picture.
+- 1. Think big picture.
 Complete a deadline calendar for the entire semester.

-- Break large tasks into smaller ones.
+- 2. Break large tasks into smaller ones.

-- Plan your week.
+- 3. Plan your week.

-- Make a daily to-do list.
+- 4. Make a daily to-do list.

-- Hold yourself accountable.
+- 5. Hold yourself accountable.

-- The SSC has calendars, charts, and grids to help you with each of these tasks.
+The SSC has calendars, charts, and grids to help you with each of these tasks.

-Sub-Skills Inventory:
+Sub-Skills Inventory

-- In which of the following time management sub-skills could you improve? - Using planning structures to track deadlines. - o Using self-knowledge to my advantage (when and where I work best). - Listing things I need to do. - o Prioritizing tasks. - o Breaking large tasks into small parts. - o Thinking realistically about how long things take. - Making time for self-care (sleep, exercise, eating, etc.). - o Making time to plan.
+In which of the following time management sub-skills could you improve?

+- Using planning structures to track deadlines.
+Using self-knowledge to my advantage (when and where I work best).

+- Listing things I need to do.

+- Prioritizing tasks.

+- Breaking large tasks into small parts.

+- Thinking realistically about how long things take.

+- Making time for self-care (sleep, exercise, eating, etc.).

+- Making time to plan.

+- Planning "buffer time" for emergencies.

-Time Saving Tips & Strategies:
+Time Saving Tips & Strategies

-• Prioritize.
+1. Prioritize.